rurza/BatFi/README.md

 <summary>If you have no idea what Git is</summary>

 1) Install Xcode 15 ([Mac App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12))
-2) Download [Localizable.xcstrings](https://github.com/rurza/BatFi/blob/develop/BatFiKit/Sources/L10n/Localizable.xcstrings) using the "Download raw file" button in the top right corner
+2) Download [App UI Localizable.xcstrings](https://github.com/rurza/BatFi/blob/develop/BatFiKit/Sources/L10n/Localizable.xcstrings) using the "Download raw file" button in the top right corner
+3) Download [App Intents Localizable.xcstrings](https://github.com/rurza/BatFi/blob/develop/App/Localizable.xcstrings) using the "Download raw file" button in the top right corner
-3) Open and edit downloaded file.
+4) Open and edit downloaded file.
 It'll open in Xcode.
 I highly recommend to use Apple conventions for basic commands, like "Quit" etc. You can find all of them on [Apple Localization Terms Glossary](https://applelocalization.com/macos)
-4) Send it to me: adam@micropixels.pl
+5) Send it to me: adam@micropixels.pl

 </details>